 Traffic accidents have become a serious social problem.
-While it is true that the number of traffic accidents and the number of those killed and injured has decreased, the death toll still comes to approximately 3,200 and some 462,000 people are injured annually.
+While it is true that the number of traffic accidents and the number of those killed and injured has decreased, the death toll still comes to approximately 2,600 killed while some 362,000 people are injured annually.

 Victims of traffic accidents are eligible for a certain amount of compensation under various insurance systems such as Compulsory Automobile Liability Insurance.
-However, because many victims do not have enough knowledge of insurance systems and matters of compensation following traffic accidents, or are not accustomed to such negotiations, some of them can neither negotiate a smooth settlement of such disputes nor obtain an appropriate amount of compensation.
+However, because many victims do not have enough knowledge of insurance systems and matters of compensation following traffic accidents, or are not accustomed to such negotiations, many of them can neither negotiate a smooth settlement of such disputes nor obtain an appropriate amount of compensation.